 The Registrar's Office has been designated as the official office for drop and withdrawal notification.
 Refunds are calculated based on the day the student's Drop/Withdrawal Form is received by the Student Services Office.
 Students who have completed registration in a class and wish to drop a class or classes in which they are enrolled, must submit forms to Registrar's office within the required time period to receive the following refund.
-Days listed include weekends and holidays, it is the student's responsibility to complete the form by the appropriate drop date.
+Days listed include weekends, holidays, and the first day of class.
+It is the student's responsibility to complete the form by the appropriate drop date.

-Courses Equal to or Greater than 9 weeks

-100% Refund 7 days of the course start date 50% Refund 14 days of the course start date Courses 8 weeks or Less (Including Summer Courses) 100% Refund 2 days of the course start date 50% Refund 4 days of the course start date
+Courses Equal to or Greater than 9 weeks Courses 8 weeks Courses 8 weeks or Less (Including Summer Courses) 100% Refund 7 days from the course start date 100% Refund 2 days from the course start date 50% Refund 14 days from the course start date 50% Refund 4 days from the course start date